evanetizen/25live-autofill/README.md

 What you want to go back to instead is the "Manage Occurrences" button from above.
 **MODIFY YOUR OCCURRENCES HERE**.
 What this script does, and what I recommend you do, is find all the occurrences without any location and press remove.
-This tells 25 live that you don't care about this date that you couldn't find a room for.
+This tells 25live that you don't care about this date that you couldn't find a room for.

 # Order of Operations!